Parking-Master/Gametime.js/README.md

 gametime.on("someEvent", someFunction);
 ```

-Gametime.js has to parse functions through a string, so when it gets the message it looks something like this:
+Gametime.js has to parse functions through a string, so when it gets the "Native JavaScript" message it looks something like this:
 ```javascript
 function alert() {
   [native code]
 }
 ```

-Try running it in the console and see what happens.<br>
-_Always_ use pre-defined functions.<br>
+In Gametime.js, always use defined functions, not native functions.<br>
 Also, Gametime.js is case-sensitive when it comes to event names.
 ```javascript
 // WRONG